codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/cron-triggers.md

 ### Triggering Codefresh pipeline with cron timer

-Now, `cron` will trigger a recurrent pipeline execution based on defined `cron expression`.
+Now, `cron` will trigger a recurrent pipeline execution based on the defined `cron expression`.

 ## Manage Cron Triggers with Codefresh CLI

-It is possible to use `codefresh` command line client (`CLI`) to manage Cron based pipeline triggers.
+It is also possible to use the Codefresh Command Line client (`CLI`) to manage Cron based pipeline triggers.

 ### Cron Trigger